-If you are a survivor of domestic violence and/or sexual assault and would like to donate clothing or fiber scraps to become a part of this exhibition, click here to contact me.
+If you are a survivor of domestic violence and/or sexual assault and would like to donate clothing or fiber scraps to become a part of this project, or you would like Rosie to teach a virtual warrior doll workshop, please click here to contact her.